Structural thermokinetic modelling: Metabolic synergies and fluctuations

-In the third formula, we assume $w_{\rm a}\le w_{\rm b}$ without loss of generality.
-In summary, neutral and aggravating synergies are counted ``normally'', but buffering synergies are weighted: if one of the single-deletion effects is mild, then $w_{\rm b}$ is close to 1 and the buffering synergy is increased by this definition.
-If both single deletions are already severe, then the buffering synergy is downweighted.
+In the formula for buffering epistasis, we assume $w_{\rm a}\le w_{\rm b}$ without loss of generality.
+In summary, neutral and aggravating synergies are defined ``normally'', but buffering synergies are given special weights: if one of the single-deletion effects is mild, then $w_{\rm b}$ is close to 1 and the buffering synergy is increased by this definition.
+If both single deletions are already severe, then the buffering synergy gets a lower weight.

-\myparagraph{Synergies predicted by FBA and MCA} FBA, MoMA, and MCA predict enzyme synergies based on different types of assumptions and input data.
-Both methods confirm the general sense that, in the case of double inhibition, cooperating enzymes (i.e.~enzymes within a linear pathway) tend to show buffering synergies and enzymes engaged in alternative pathways show aggravating synergies.
-However, the reasons for these predictions, their details, and other predictions differ.
-Example predictions for a simple pathway are shown in Figure \ref{fig:FBAsynergiesExample}.
-As expected, inhibiting both routes simultaneously has an aggravating effect.
-In MCA, the reason is that inhibition of one branch will increase the flux control of the other branch.
-In contrast, different enzymes along a chains show buffering synergies.
-In this case, a first inhibition takes away flux control from the other enzymes.
-In the graphics, significance values were thresholded (values below one percent of the maximal synergy value are not shown).
+\myparagraph{Synergies predicted by FBA and MCT} FBA, MoMA, and MCT all predict enzyme synergies, but based on different assumptions and input data.
+For double inhibitions, all three methods predict, not surprisingly, that cooperating enzymes (i.e.~enzymes in one linear pathway) tend to show buffering synergies, while alternative enzymes (e.g.~enzymes in alternative pathways) show aggravating synergies.
+However, the reasons for these predictions, their details, and other predictions differ between the methods.
+An example is shown in Figure \ref{fig:FBAsynergiesExample}.
+As expected, a double inhibition that block both alternative routes has an aggravating effect, while enzymes within the same linear pathway show buffering synergies.
+MCT explains this by control coefficients: in the first case (across alternative pathways), inhibition of one branch increases the flux control of the other branch, while in the second case (within one linear pathway), the first enzyme inhibition decreases the flux control of all other enzymes (see Fig.~(\ref{fig:SIFBAsynergiesExample})). \coout{NOT SHOWN In the graphics, significance values were thresholded (values below one percent of the maximal synergy value are not shown).}

-\section{Metabolic fluctuations}
+\subsection{Metabolic fluctuations}

-\paragraph{Computing the fluctuations caused by chemical noise} The external perturbations affecting a pathway can be dynamic; if they are modelled as random processes, the perturbations and the resulting metabolite fluctuations can be described by spectral power density matrices, which resemble the static covariance matrices, but are frequency-dependent.
-If the noise amplitudes are small, we can use a linearised model and compute the spectral densities of fluctuating metabolite levels from the spectral response coefficients \cite{lieb:2005}
+\myparagraph{\ \\Computing the fluctuations caused by chemical noise} To model a metabolic pathway under dynamic external perturbations, we may model these perturbations as a random process.
+The perturbations themselves, and the resulting metabolite fluctuations are described by spectral power density matrices.
+These matrices resemble the static covariance matrices, but are frequency-dependent.
+If the noise amplitudes are small, we can use a linearised model and compute the spectral densities of concentration fluctuations from the spectral response coefficients \cite{lieb:2005}